hohwanlee/Tetris_on_Matrix_ToM_C_Language/README.md

 Matrix is Linux system where Seneca college studuent submit assignments and practice with Linux.

+It is just a personal project for fun.

 It is named as Tetris on Matrix to give the rhythm.
 Yeh, as saying goes "Give yourself to the rhythm." by Lúcio in Overwatch.

 # Video